jmwohl/micropubsub/README.md

 # when the login event is published, both callback will be called with the supplied **kwargs
 pubsub.publish('login', username='richard')

-# prints 'richard logged in.'
+# prints 'richard logged in.' and 'richard is a real winner.'

 ```